-Most people are surprised to find that acupuncture doesn’t hurt, and is deeply relaxing.
-I use the smallest needles possible with gentle Japanese acupuncture techniques.
-You may occasionally feel a sensation when the needle is inserted, but I believe that acupuncture shouldn’t hurt, so please tell me if a needle ever bothers you.
-I will remove it or adjust it so you are completely comfortable during your treatment.
+It doesn’t hurt.
+Most people are surprised to find that acupuncture doesn’t hurt and that it is deeply relaxing.
+I use the tiniest needles possible with extra gentle Japanese techniques.
+You may occasionally feel a mild sensation when a needle is inserted, but I believe that acupuncture shouldn’t hurt.
+Please tell me if a needle ever bothers you so I can adjust or remove it.

 Cost and time?
 Your first visit is $125, subsequent visits are $80.
 You can pay with cash, check, credit/debit card, and Flexible Spending and Health Savings Accounts.

 Is acupuncture covered by my health insurance?
 Unfortunately, insurance doesn’t cover acupuncture much in Missouri.
 If you do have insurance coverage for acupuncture, I can give you an invoice to give to your insurance company for reimbursement.